 Help us to better understand this legacy, find the words to describe it, and "return" it in a form that, if not entirely "correct," is at least conscious.

-The “IsIAO Photo Library” is housed in the “IsIAO Library,” located in the African and Oriental Collections Room of the National Central Library in Rome.
-It preserves the largest photographic archive on Italian colonialism, inheriting materials from the Colonial Museum of Rome, a cultural institution with a propagandistic mission that was part of the former Ministry of the Colonies.
+The “IsIAO Photo Library” is located within the “IsIAO Library,” in the African and Oriental Collections Room of the National Central Library in Rome.
+It houses the largest collection of photographs related to Italian colonialism, having inherited the material from the Museum of the Colonies in Rome—a propaganda institution that was part of the Ministry of the Colonies at the time—as well as from various colonial institutions that existed throughout the 20th century.

 Produced with the educational support of the Dicolab.
 Cultura al Digitale project, promoted by the Ministry of Culture – Digital Library as part of the PNRR Cultura 4.0 program, implemented by the National School of Cultural Heritage and Activities, and funded by the European Union – Next Generation EU.